The success of this addition to the Hobart dining scene comes as no surprise to those who know Susan Catchpool and Garry Baker.

 Having worked in the restaurant trade for more than 20 years, Susan recognised Hobart’s need for an establishment which offers quality Tasmanian food in a relaxed environment.

-Fast becoming a dining institution, Rockwall offers visitors and Hobartians alike, the opportunity to view history from the inside.
+Opened in 2008 and fast becoming a dining institution, Rockwall offers visitors and Hobartians alike the opportunity to view history from the inside.
 This amazing warehouse has withstood the test of time and has been artfully outfitted to accommodate modern and relaxed dining.